mackenziekbrooks/dh180-w18-borndigital/assignments.md

 * Come up with a question for your audience.
 What aspect of your project would you like feedback on?
 Does your metadata need help?
 Maybe your crawl turned out wonky?
 Can someone else identify a gap in your archive?
 Are there ethical issues you are concerned about?

 Specs:
-* 1 point for evidence of preparation
+* 1 point for evidence of preparation (for your own presentation + reviewing other students' archives)
 * 1 point for a concise, time-aware presentation
 * 1 point for a cogent summary and overview
 * 1 point for identifying a relevant question for your audience